-How Segment, Amazon Redshift and Chartio Help Reuters TV Optimize Marketing Campaigns
+How Segment, Amazon Redshift and Chartio Help Reuters TV Optimize Campaigns

 About Reuters TVReuters TV is the revolutionary video news app from Thomson Reuters, the world's largest multimedia news provider.